Local Authority vs Independent Building Inspector

 We take a look in a bit more detail about a how an independent building control inspector differs from using the local authority.

-If you are thinking about a renovation project in the near future and need some help with where to start with your project, try our renovation advice session.
+If you are thinking about a renovation project in the near future and looking for help from a professional, head over to our website.

 What is the difference between using the local authority vs an independent building control inspector?